The Row Margaux 10 vs. Shoulder 12

 Different Proportions.
 Different Purpose.

-Within the Margaux lineup from The Row, subtle shifts in proportion significantly change the carry experience.
-The Margaux 10 and the Shoulder 12 share the same disciplined design language, but differ in structure, capacity, and how they integrate into daily routines.
+Within the Margaux lineup, however, small shifts in proportion create noticeably different experiences.
+The Margaux 10 and the Shoulder 12 share the same design language, yet they serve distinct roles in daily use.

-This comparison focuses on proportion, function, and real-world use.
+This comparison looks at proportion, function, and how each bag performs in real-world use.

 The Row Margaux 10 in black matte grained calfskin and Margaux Shoulder 12 in deep brown matte grained calfskin side by side — comparing sizes for Violetta’s Bags review.